 - Do eat foods high in omega-3 fatty acids (e.g. salmon, flax seeds, walnuts, spinach etc.)

-So that yummy hamburger in the photo?
+So, should you eat that yummy hamburger in the photo if you want to heal acne?
+NO!
 It has a high carb bun, full fat cheese, no omega 3’s, no fiber and no antioxidants!
 It’s a ‘treat’ if you must, but it should not form the basis of your diet if you want to help your acne.

 Clearer, healthy looking skin with fewer acne breakouts and less side effects from acne medicines — a dream for people suffering from acne.